Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 on chain.
 The first prover to post a valid proof of a particular block gets rewarded with the majority of the `base_fee`s collected from that block.
 This is a deviation from EIP-1559, where all base fees are burned.
 Intuitively, our construction is still safe because provers "burn" money in electricity and hardware costs in order to create proofs.
-However, we also hold a burn a small proportion of base fees as insurance in case proving costs ever fall to negligble levels.
+However, we also burn a small proportion of base fees as insurance in case proving costs ever fall to negligible levels.

 Once a prover has posted his proof on the DA layer, two things happen.
 First, full nodes read the proof and, if it's valid reward the prover.
 If it's invalid, the prover has his deposit slashed.
 (Just like a misbehaving sequencer.
 Also like